ArnaudRinquin/express-plates/README.md

   This small piece of code allow you to simply use Flatiron's Plate template engine in within Express framework.

+# Example

+Ready to run examples can be found at [express-plates-examples](https://github.com/ArnaudRinquin/express-plates-example)

-# Example - How to
+# How to
 Here is a simple example to render a /views/index.html

 ```js